Free range: United States

-In the United States, the USDA free range regulations currently apply only to poultry and indicate that the animal has been allowed access to the outside.
-The USDA regulations do not specify the quality or size of the outside range nor the duration of time an animal must have access to the outside.
+In the United States, the Department of Agriculture free range regulations currently apply only to poultry and indicate that the animal has been allowed access to the outside.
+To be considered "free range," the poultry must have access to the outdoors for more than 51% of the animal's life.
+However, USDA regulations make no mention of the quality or size of the outside range.
 The Certified Humane Program offers third-party certification for producers who meet minimum standards, including providing access to grass pastures, traditional nests, and "dust areas to perform natural behaviors".

 The term "free range" is mainly used as a marketing term rather than a husbandry term, meaning something on the order of, "low stocking density", "pasture-raised", "grass-fed", "old-fashioned", "humanely raised", etc.

 There have been proposals to regulate USDA labeling of products as free range within the United States.
 As of 2017 what constitutes raising an animal "free range" is almost entirely decided by the producer of that product, and is frequently inconsistent with consumer ideas of what the term means.